 The advent of the work from home, along with the ever-growing prices per square foot or meter in modern cities, has brought this line of thinking to the forefront, with architects and designers finding new and more creative ways to make highly versatile spaces in a small area.

 While this was a prevalent trend, COVID has made it move even faster, with the work from home paradigm requiring our homes to become even more versatile and as usable as possible.
-Because of all these, the Japanese design knowledge of flexible spaces is even more relevant today.
+Because of all these, the Japanese interior design knowledge of flexible spaces is even more relevant today.

 Case in point: Bring multifunctionality to the house